Kent State Golden Flashes women's basketball: Bob Lindsay

-Kent State returned to the MAC tournament championship for a sixth-consecutive year in 2001 following their fourth-straight MAC East Division title, but fell to top-seeded Toledo in overtime at Gund Arena in Cleveland.
+Kent State returned to the MAC tournament championship for a sixth consecutive year in 2001 following their fourth straight MAC East Division title, but fell to top-seeded Toledo in overtime at Gund Arena in Cleveland.
 The following season, the Flashes won their second MAC regular-season title, their fifth-straight divisional title, and made a seventh-consecutive appearance in the MAC tournament championship game, where they defeated the Ball State Cardinals at Gund Arena.
 The team advanced to the NCAA tournament as a 14th seed, falling at Kansas State in the opening round.

-The Flashes won their six-straight MAC East title in 2003, but finished 16–13 overall and failed to advance to the MAC tournament championship game for the first time since 1995.
+The Flashes won their six straight MAC East title in 2003, but finished 16–13 overall and failed to advance to the MAC tournament championship game for the first time since 1995.
 The 2003–04 team finished 19–10 overall and made the program's first appearance in the Women's National Invitation Tournament (WNIT), where they were defeated at St. Joseph's.
 They would return to the top of the MAC East in 2005 and to the MAC tournament championship game in 2005 and 2006, but fell to Bowling Green both years.
 Kent State returned to the postseason in 2010 and 2011 following 20-win seasons, earning bids to the 2010 and 2011 WNIT.

 At the conclusion of the 2011–12 season where the team went 6–22 overall and 5–11 in the MAC, Bob Lindsay's contract was not renewed by the university.
 The season was the worst season for the program and for Lindsay since his first season in 1988–89 when the team was 5–22 overall and 5–11 in the MAC and was just the third losing season under Lindsay.
 Lindsay was "stunned" by the firing as were basketball analysts.
-Athletic director Joel Nielsen stated that the decision to not renew Linday's contract was not based on the results of the 2011–12 season, but did not specify details beyond saying he reviewed the "entire body of work."
+Athletic director Joel Nielsen stated that the decision to not renew Lindsay's contract was not based on the results of the 2011–12 season, but did not specify details beyond saying he reviewed the "entire body of work."
 Lindsay finished at Kent State with an overall record of 416–256 (.620) and 260–120 (.684) in the MAC.